watem-sedem/watem-sedem/docs/curve-number.rst

 thus be expressed solely as a function of :math:`P` and :math:`CN` like depicted in the graph below.

-To conclude :math:`Q` can thus be expressed solely as a function of :math:`P` and :math:`CN` like depicted in the graph below.
+Combining last two equations, :math:`Q` can thus be expressed solely as a function of :math:`P` and :math:`CN` like depicted in the graph below (source: USDA technical release 55, urban hydrology for small watersheds)

 .. image:: _static/png/cn_graph.png
     :width: 600px

 The simplistic nature of the original CN method explains its widespread use.
 It is important to note that original CN method is best suited for